VIBE: Can a VLM Read the Room?: Diagnostic Task: Emotion Prediction

 The conversations and video clips we used were sourced from the MC-EIU dataset \cite{mc-eiu} which consists of text transcripts of conversations and video clips of the utterances.
 Since our focus was videos that require VSP Inferences, we used only the videos explicitly labeled with a non neutral emotion.
 Additionally, it is known that VLMs struggle with long context videos \cite{qu2025doesvisionlanguagemodellost}, so we only used videos that were under 4 seconds.
 The final dataset included 3,536 Chinese video clips (from three different shows) and 5,589 English clips (from two shows).
 This formed a robust, diverse set of \textbf{over 9000 videos} spanning multiple \textbf{languages, cultures, and genres}.

 As illustrated in Figure~\ref{fig:vlm-settings}, we had two main diagnostic experimental settings: \textbf{(1) The VLM acts independently} to do the task, and \textbf{(2) The VLM acts as a perception agent} only, and a stronger LLM (GPT-4o-mini) reasons over the visual information.
 For both settings, we compare performance with the very strong baseline of an LLM (GPT-4o-mini) operating over the text transcript.
 The motivation behind having the two settings was to probe two different capabilities of the VLM.
 In setting (1) the goal was to test the VLM's ability to \textit{directly identify the emotion of the speaker}.
-It was not obvious how the VLM would perform compared to the LLM; while the VLM is much smaller in size, it is aided by rich visual data in addition to the text.
+It was not obvious how the VLM would perform compared to the stronger LLM; while the LLM has stronger reasoning capabilities, the VLM is aided by rich visual data in addition to the text.
 In contrast, it was reasonable to expect a boost in performance when the VLM had both modalities, compared to either one alone.
 In setting (2) the goal was to test the ability of the VLM to \textit{identify, accurately interpret and communicate} what it saw to the LLM (GPT-4o-mini).
 In this setting, it was reasonable to expect that the additional visual information would boost the performance of the LLM compared to the text only baseline.
+For both settings, to give the VLMs the best chance, we sampled the maximum possible frames that our compute resources allowed (30 frames).
+This decision was based on prior research that showed that performance generally increases as more frames are sampled \cite{frame-rate-1, frame-rate-2}.